DennisPSmith5676/VBA_Chalange/README.md

 5. You should also have conditional formatting that will highlight positive change in green and negative change in red.- Done see Ticker.vba (note this was the hardwst for me)

-6. The result should look as follows.
+6. The result should look as follows. - Done ties to 2014

 BONUS

 Your solution will also be able to return the stock with the following
 1. "Greatest % increase"- Done see Ticker.vba
-2. "Greatest % decrease" - Done see Ticker.vba- Done see Ticker.vba
+2. "Greatest % decrease" - Done see Ticker.vba
-3. "Greatest total volume”
+3. "Greatest total volume” - Done see Ticker.vba

-Make the appropriate adjustments to your VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.- Done see Ticker.vba- Done see Ticker.vba
+Make the appropriate adjustments to your VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.- Done see Ticker.vba

 Other Considerations